uptonking/note4yaoo/lib-ui-spectrum-docs-architecture.md

 - Behavior hook
 - In the middle is the behavior hook.
-  - This hook is platform specific, and depends on the platform API (e.g. the DOM or react-native).
+  - This hook is **platform specific**, and depends on the platform API (e.g. the DOM or react-native).
   - It also has no theme or design system specific logic.
   - It implements event handling, accessibility, internationalization, etc. — all the parts of a component that could be shared across multiple design systems.
   - The behavior hook uses the state hook in order to implement component behavior.